tuckn/WshJest/README.md

 D:\> cd MyWshProject
 ```

-(2) Download this ZIP and unzipping or Use bellowing `git` command.
+(2) Download this ZIP and unzip or Use the bellowing `git` command.

 ```console
 > git clone https://github.com/tuckn/WshJest.git ./WshModules/WshJest